Oncurrent/zeno/README.md

 the two and storage for the server side implementation.

-The client side interface is specified in the `oncurrent.zeno.client.authentication` namespace.
+The client side interface is specified in the `com.oncurrent.zeno.client.authentication` namespace.
 You'll see the following functions available for an authentication plugin's client side to hook in to
 * `<client-log-in`
 * `<client-log-out`